synergylabs/BuildingDepot/README.md

     - venv - Python Virtual Environment

 * Note:
-This installer installs the BD DataService, CentralService, MongoDB, InfluxDB and Redis on the same machine.The installer also requires requires Mail Transfer Agent or use Gmail APIs.
+This installer installs the BD DataService, CentralService, MongoDB, InfluxDB and Redis on the same machine.
+The installer also requires a Mail Transfer Agent or Gmail APIs.
 The installer has an optional requirement to use SSL certificates.

 Upgrade to New BD Version
 =========================
-To updgrade to new version of BD for an existing installation, run the upgrade_to_latest_BD.sh script in the scripts folder.
+To upgrade to a new version of BD for an existing installation, run the upgrade_to_latest_BD.sh script in the scripts folder.
 The default installation location is /srv.